Audio Cough Detection

 For example, in this “cough detection” dataset, we captured several contextual properties such as subject, age, gender, etc. Using these we would be able to build a model for different age groups that most likely would be more accurate and compact than attempting to build a single general model.

-You can capture the contextual information in the Data Capture Lab using the metadata properties.
+You can capture the contextual information in the Data Studio using the metadata properties.
 Metadata are applied to the entire captured file, so when you are creating your data collection strategy think carefully about what information you may need.
 Metadata can be created as a selectable dropdown or manual entry allowing flexibility for your data collectors.

 Capturing Data

 It’s time to start collecting data.
-To collect data, we will go to the Capture mode in the Data Capture Lab.
+To collect data, we will go to the Capture mode in the Data Studio.
 The first thing we need to do is to set up the sensor configuration that we would like to use.
 For this tutorial, we are using the ST SensorTile Box.
 There are several other sensors with built-in support for this edge device.
 You can see more information about this board here.

 We will configure this sensor to capture audio data at a sample rate of 16kHz.
 In this tutorial, the data is stored directly to an internal SD card then transferred directly to our computer.

 After specifying our sensor configuration, we will connect to the device and be ready to record live data.
 The captured data will be saved locally to your computer as well as be synced up to the SensiML cloud.
 This allows other members of your team who have permission to see and label your new captured file.
-Alternatively, if you already have a data collection method for your device, the Data Capture Lab can import CSV and WAV files directly so you can still use it for annotating the data.
+Alternatively, if you already have a data collection method for your device, the Data Studio can import CSV and WAV files directly so you can still use it for annotating the data.

 The video below walks through: